 Front of the hospital

-Vanderbilt University Medical Center is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Vanderbilt University Medical Center is one of seventeen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Bill Russell, MD, the TrialNet team at Vanderbilt is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team